pachyderm/pachyderm/examples/kubeflow/mnist_with_tfjob/README.md

 3. Add `mnist.npz` to `inputrepo`:
 `pachctl put file inputrepo@master:/data/mnist.npz -f mnist.npz`

-This command copies the minst dataset from your local machine to your Pachyderm repo inputrepo.
-This operation automatically generates a commit ID.
+This command copies the minst dataset from your local machine to your Pachyderm repo `inputrepo` and Pachyderm will assign it a commit ID.
 Congratulations!
 Your data now has a HEAD commit, and Pachyderm has begun version-controlling the data!

-4. Verify your configuration by running the following command:
+4. Confirm that the data is checked-in running the following command:
 ```
-➜ pachctl list file inputrepo@master:/data/ --history all
+➜ pachctl list file inputrepo@master:/data/
-COMMIT                           NAME            TYPE COMMITTED    SIZE
+NAME            TYPE SIZE
-a1a45ecc348a4e41bfddb2ce32df1475 /data/mnist.npz file 1 minute ago 10.96MiB
+/data/mnist.npz file 10.96MiB
 ```
-the `--history` flag tells pachyderm to show the commit information

-5. Lastly, we create a master branch on the outputrepo, so it's visible via the S3 Gateway
+5. Next, we create a master branch on the outputrepo, so it's visible via the S3 Gateway

 `pachctl create branch outputrepo@master`